GateraGael/Google-Research-Football-Environment-Experiment/README.md

 Started Reading the actual paper in order to get better insight into the environments, actions and other variables to be taken.

-Page 4 explains that the football engine rewards the team or agent when a goal is scored (+1) and rewards a (-1) when a goal is scored against.
+Page 4 of the resarch paper explains that the football engine rewards the team or agent when a goal is scored (+1) and rewards a (-1) when a goal is scored against.
 Therefore only my Trial #2 successfully scored a goal while all the other attemps had the ball taken away.
 At Trial #10 I was able to make our agent Alan Turing dribble directly into the goal.
 Unfortunately no A.I. yet, simply needed to do this to get an understanding of the football engine.